 • Unlike other test types, when a BDD test is edited, test instances that were added to test sets prior to this edit will not be changed accordingly.

-• Find and Replace is currently not supported for the Scenario field.
+• Find and Replace is currently not supported in the Scenario field.